yaroslav-korotaev/json-validate-proxy/README.md

         const: bar
     required: ["foo"]
 routes:
-  - route: /foo # location for this rule
+  - route: /foo # location for this rule (will be at /proxy/foo)
+    extendTypes: ["*/*"] # extend the default set of JSON-related Content-Type headers
     proxy:
       url: http://localhost:8080/bar # URL where to proxy to
       timeout: 1000 # upstream timeout in ms (optional, 5000 by default)